-Strange form of Mediumship.
+Strange form of Mediumship. '

-Bro.
-Jones:-In the Journal for July 11th, I notice a poem, said to have been written by Mr. Lucas, while under influence, with "incredible speed."
+BRO.
+JONES:-In the JOURNAL for July 11th, notice-a poem, said to have been written by Mr. Lucas, while under influence, with "in credible speed."
 I would not be understood as calling in question the veracity or mediumship of any one, yet this plagiarism is so great that it seems to demand correction.

-The poem in question is copied from a vol-ume of poems entitled "Blossoms of our Spring," by Hudson and Emma Tuttle, where it has the title of "Commissioned," (page 150.)
-It is indeed an exquisite poem, as are all that Mrs. Tuttle writes, and Mr. Primm may well be surprised that it could be originally produced in such a rapid manner.
+The poem in question is copied from a vol-ume of poems entitled "Bloasoms of our Spring," by Hudson and Emma Tuttle, where it has the title of "Commissioned," (page 150.)
+It is indeed an exquisite poem, as are all that Mrs. Tuttle writes, and Mr. Primm may well be surprised that it could be originally pro-duced in such a rapid manner. duced in such a rapid manner.

 The controlling spirit seems to have referred the authorship to Cora Wilburn, and perhaps the true explanation is, that a blunder was made, carelessly or ignorantly, in the name of the author.
 H. Brown.
+H. BROWN.

-DR. J. K. BALLEY informs us that he expects to coon pass through the dominion of Canada, via Grand Trunk Railway, from Port Sarnia to Kingston.
+DR. J. K. BAILEY informs us that he expects to soon pass through the dominion of Canada, via Grand Trunk Railway, from Port Sarnia to Kingston.
 He will consider any calls for lectures or other work, in his line, from the friends on or near the route.
 He has had much experience and success in healing the sick, and in developing clairvoyance and other forms of mediumship.
-His terms will be reaconable.
-To secure his services, at lowest possible rates, he must be addressed, without delay, at Port Huron, Michigan.
-Brother Bailey, we are informed, gave excellent satisfaction in his lectures and conference speech, at the Sturgis and Dimondale (Mich.) meeting, and rendered good service in securing subscribers for the Journal.
+His terms will be reasonable.
+To secure his services, at lowest possible rates, he must be addressed, without delay, at Port Huron, Michigan, Brother Bailey, we are informed, gave excellent satisfaction in his lectures and conference speech, at the Sturgis and Dimondale (Mich.) meeting, and rendered good service in securing subscribers for the Journal.
 He spoke at Byron, Mich., Sunday, 5th inst.